KingsOnline/dev-it-up/README.md

 # dev-it-up
-Switches from live to dev version of the King's Online Design System CSS
+Switches from the live to the dev version of the King's Online Design System CSS